mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 Instrumenting each method to track the duration and resources consumed by each requests and then monitoring the live system can help to provide an overall view of how the requests compete with each other.
 During periods of stress, slow-running resource hungry requests will likely impact other operations, and this behavior can be observed by monitoring the system and noting the drop-off in performance.

 The following image shows the Business Transactions pane in AppDyanamics monitoring the sample application.
 Initially the system is lightly loaded but then users start requesting the `UserProfile` GET operation.
-The performance is reasonably quick until other users start issuing requests to the `WorkInFrontEnd` controller, when the response time suddenly increases dramatically (see the Response Time (ms) graph in the image).
-The response time only improves once the volume of requests to the `WorkInFrontEnd` controller diminishes (see the Calls/min graph.)
+The performance is reasonably quick until other users start issuing requests to the `WorkInFrontEnd` controller, when the response time suddenly increases dramatically (see the graphic in the Response Time (ms) column in the image).
+The response time only improves once the volume of requests to the `WorkInFrontEnd` controller diminishes (see the graphic in the Calls/min column.)

 ![AppDynamics Business Transactions pane showing the effects of the response times of all requests when the WorkInFrontEnd controller is used][AppDynamics-Transactions-Front-End-Requests]